-County Expressway Plan, portions relating to pedestrians along expressways
+2003 and 2008 County Expressway Plans, portions relating to pedestrians and bicyclists along expressways

-The County Expressway Plan is a master plan of the County and is formally named Comprehensive County Expressway Planning Study Implementation Plan, County of Santa Clara.
-It is simply called the County Expressway Plan or Expressway Plan or Expressway Master Plan by most people and County supervisors.
+The 2003 County Expressway Plan is a master plan of the County and is formally named Comprehensive County Expressway Planning Study Implementation Plan, County of Santa Clara.
+It is simply called the 2003 County Expressway Plan or Expressway Plan or Expressway Master Plan by most people and County supervisors.
 It was approved by the County Board of Supervisors on August 19, 2003 after a two-year public hearing process.
-The County Expressway Plan is cited by VTP 2030 [Valley Transportation Plan 2030, page 92], the main transportation master plan for the County, thus making it an official Master Plan because VTP 2030, in turn, is recognized by MTC as the Master Plan.
+The 2003 County Expressway Plan is cited by VTP 2030 [Valley Transportation Plan 2030, page 92], the main transportation master plan for the County, thus making it an official Master Plan because VTP 2030, in turn, is recognized by MTC as the Master Plan.
 [MTC, the Metropolitan Transportation Commission, allocates transportation funding in the San Francisco Bay Area].
-With regard to pedestrians along expressways, it has these two major changes to County expressway policy prior to 2003:
+With regard to pedestrians along expressways, it has these two major changes to County expressway policies of 1991:

 The Santa Clara County Board of Supervisors voted to update the Expressway Plan, on March 3, 2009, to include sidewalks along expressways, usually on both sides of the road, with exceptions if a nearby route is available.
 Maps were generated and MTS verified the exceptions as being valid.
 Previously, a typical detour was one mile if the expressway was prohibited (to pedestrians, transit patrons and bicyclists) due to the hierarchical street patterns that force using arterial roads, and because these arterial roads -- which include expressways --- are spaced typically every half a mile.